nischolas/antigravity-spotify/README.md

-# Spotify History Visualizer
+# Spotify Top Tracks

-A privacy-first web application that lets you analyze your Spotify Extended Streaming History with ease.
-Upload your data, filter by playtime, and discover your true listening time processed locally in your browser.
+A privacy-first web application that lets you upload your Spotify Extended Streaming History data, filter by playtime, and discover your true listening time processed locally in your browser.

 ## How to Use